Coventry University pledges support for armed forces

 By signing the covenant, the university recognises the value that serving personnel, both regular and reservists, veterans and military families contribute to the country, and promises to treat them fairly.

-The covenant focusses on helping members of the armed forces community to have the same access to government and commercial services and products as any other citizen.
+The covenant focuses on helping members of the armed forces community to have the same access to government and commercial services and products as any other citizen.
 These include education, housing, healthcare, financial assistance, and help with starting a career, among others.

 The university is now eligible for a Defence Employer Recognition Scheme (ERS) Bronze award.
 Bronze award holders promote being armed forces-friendly and open to employing reservists, armed forces veterans (including the wounded, injured and sick), cadet instructors and military spouses and partners.